Rolf Köhler

-Rolf Köhler (24 May 1951 – 16 September 2007) was a German singer, musician, and record producer.
+Rolf Köhler (24 May 1951 – 16 September 2007) was a German singer and record producer.

 Career

 Köhler initially achieved commercial success performing under the pseudonym Marc de Ville in the late 1970s.
 As Marc de Ville, he recorded a few singles, including "Annie (I Don't Wanna Talk About the Weather)", "Walking Alone in the Rain" and "California".
 Köhler performed with a diverse range of musicians, including Marius Müller-Westernhagen and heavy metal band Saxon.
 He also wrote a number of German songs, including "Wenns um Geld geht", "Tortella" and "BIFI".
 Köhler was part of the Modern Talking choir that used a falsetto style.

 Köhler co-owned Karo Music Studios and produced music together with other producers including Kalle Trapp, Blind Guardian, Molly Hatchet, New Commix, Kentucky, Toll House, Ser, Ian Cussick band, BLUE BLIZZ, Wave (with Wiedeke), and Gnadenlos Platt.
 In the mid-1980s, he co-produced a few singles in synth-pop-style productions with artists like Stag, L'Affair, C. Dorian, and Tom Jackson.
 Several of Köhler's synth-pop productions, including Solid Strangers, Boo Who, Straight Flush and Broken Dreams, were influenced by Hannes Schöner, who later formed Fair Control, and producer Peter Columbus.

 Köhler died on 16 September 2007 from an apoplectic attack, aged 56.